-- 6.1 The GC-MS methods described in this procedure shall not be used to distinguish between optical isomers. - 6.2 Introduction of improperly prepared samples may lead to poor sensitivity and carryover. - 6.3 The 500LOW Methods cannot separate the coelution of ethylone and alpha-Pyrrolidinopentiophenone (alpha-PVP).
+- 6.2 Introduction of improperly prepared samples may lead to poor sensitivity and carryover. - 6.3 The 500LOW Methods cannot separate the coelution of ethylone and alpha-Pyrrolidinopentiophenone (alpha-PVP).
 If these substances are encountered in combination in casework, other methods of isolation (such as derivatization) may need to be considered.